Dear readers of ADxS.org, please forgive the disruption.

 • Short-term stress massively increases the dopamine level in the PFC.

-• Increased dopamine levels in the PFC probably lead to decreased dopamine levels in the nucleus accumbens in the striatum (reinforcement center).
+• Increased dopamine levels in the PFC probably lead to a reduction in dopamine levels in the nucleus accumbens in the striatum (reinforcement center).

-• Long-term stress leads to a deterioration of the effect of dopamine in the PFC via downregulation (reduction in the number of dopamine transporters and dopamine receptors in the PFC).
+• Long-term stress leads to a downregulation (reduction in the number of dopamine transporters and dopamine receptors in the PFC) and a deterioration in the effect of dopamine in the PFC.

 1.3.1.2.2.
 Different dopamine level changes depending on the stressor

-For more on this topic see ⇒ Neurotransmitters and stress
+More on this at ⇒ Neurotransmitters and stress

 1.3.1.2.3.
-Dopaminergic neurological correlates of various stress responses
+Dopaminergic neurological correlates of various stress reactions

-Different stress responses have different dopaminergic neurological correlates.
+Different stress reactions have different dopaminergic neurological correlates.

 This applies to ADHD as well as comorbid disorders.

-For more on this topic see ⇒ Neurotransmitters and stress
+More on this at ⇒ Neurotransmitters and stress

 1.3.1.3.
 Serotonin and stress

-The dorsal raphe nuclei, where serotonin is produced, have a stress-inhibiting function.23
+The dorsal raphe nuclei, in which serotonin is formed, have a stress-inhibiting function.23

 • Fear